Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 -  ``` tessearct_old_persian ``` is completed.
 -  ``` easyocr_old_persian ``` is completed but needs more optimization and real data.

 Melanee: All my models work on just balck and white images because I have not implemented image pre-processing yet.
-You can use [custom images](https://github.com/Melanee-Melanee/Old-Persian-Cuneiform-OCR/tree/master/other/custom%20images) directory to use my OCR models.
+You can use [custom images](https://github.com/Melanee-Melanee/Old-Persian-Cuneiform-OCR/tree/master/other/custom%20images) to use my OCR models.

 ## easyocr_old_persian